fahd209/E-commerce/README.md

 ![categories api](images/categoresApi.png)

-The backend application gets the request and a GET then calls productDao.ListByCategoryId which returns a list of products that get back to the controller.
-The list gets sent back as a response from the server to the client as an json String that gets transformed into html.
+The backend application gets the GET request and calls productDao.ListByCategoryId which returns a list of products that get back to the controller.
+The list gets sent back as a response from the server to the client as a json that gets transformed into html.

 productsDao code example:
 ```java